HucksApp/binary_trees/README.md

  Child                     | Every node that is pointed to by another node (starting from the root) is the child of the parent node pointing to it
- Leaf                      | The node which does not have any child node Traversing                | Traversing means passing through nodes in a specific order Levels                    | Generations of a node
+ Leaf                      | The node which does not have any child node Traversing                | Traversing means passing through nodes in a specific order Levels                    | Generations of a node Height                    | The height of a binary tree is the length of the longest path from the root to a leaf.

  ## Types of Trees